Cog-Creators/Red-DiscordBot/docs/update_red.rst

 If you have Red 3.2.0 or newer, upgrading can be achieved by following these 4 easy steps:

-1. Shut off your bot.
+1. Shut your bot down.

 2. Activate your venv with the following command: